RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Methods

-\head{\nas setup details } We use the publicly available ONT dataset~\cite{bonito} \sr{sequenced using} MinION Flow Cell (R9.4.1) for the training and validation during the \nas search phase.
-We randomly select 30k samples from the training set for the search phase (specified using the \texttt{---chunks} parameter).
+\head{\nas setup details } We use the publicly available ONT dataset~\cite{bonito} \sr{sequenced using} MinION Flow Cell (R9.4.1) for the training and validation during the \nas search phase. \Copy{IR3.11}{\ogb{The dataset comprises 1,221,470 reads, all sequenced from complete genomes.
+This ONT training dataset has an approximate list of 496 unique taxonomic IDs using the Kraken2~\cite{kraken2} taxonomic classification system~\cite{palamut_2020}.}} We randomly select 30k samples from the training set for the search phase (specified using the \texttt{---chunks} parameter).
 We use nni~\cite{nni} with nn-meter~\cite{nnmetercode} to implement hardware-aware NAS.
 We use the Brevitas library~\cite{brevitas} to perform quantization-aware training.
 The architectural parameters and network weights are updated using AdamW~\cite{kingma2014adam} optimizer with a learning rate of 2$e^{-3}$, a beta value of 0.999, \sr{a} weight decay of 0.01, \sr{and an} epsilon of 1$e^{-8}$.
 We set the hyperparameter $\lambda$ to 0.6. \gs{We choose these values based on our empirical analysis.} After the \nas search phase, the sampled networks are trained \sr{until convergence with knowledge distillation} using the same ONT dataset that we use during the \nas search phase, with a batch size \sr{of} 64, \gs{based on the maximum memory capacity of our evaluated {Mi50 GPU}}.
 We set knowledge distillation hyperparameters alpha ($\alpha$) and temperature ($\tau$) at 0.9 and 2, respectively.

 \head{\nas search space} For the computations operations, we search for a design with one-dimensional (1D) convolution with ten different options: kernel size (KS) options (3, 5, 7, 9, 25, 31, 55, 75, 115, and 123) for grouped 1-D convolutions.
 We also use an identity operator that, in effect, removes a layer to get a shallower network.
 For quantization bits, we use bit-widths that are a factor of 2$^{n}$, where 2<n<4 (since we need at least 2 bits to represent nucleotides A, C, G, T and 1 additional bit to represent an undefined character in case of a misprediction).
 We use four different quantization options for weights and activations ($<$\texttt{8,4}$>$, $<$\texttt{8,8}$>$, $<$\texttt{16,8}$>$, and $<$\texttt{16,16}$>$).
 We choose these quantization levels based on the precision support provided by our evaluated hardware and the effect of quantization on basecalling (Section~\ref{supfig:over_quant}).
 We use five different channel sizes with four repeats each.
 We choose the number of repeats based on the maximum memory capacity of our evaluated GPU.
 In total, we have $\sim$1.8$\times$10$^{32}$ distinct model options in our search space $\mathcal{M}$.